hojat72elect/hojat72elect/README.md

 ## Hojat was here  <img src="Hi.gif" width="30px" height=30px>

-- 🔭 A software engineer with a wide variety of interests and computer science. 🤓🥸🥳.
+- 🔭 A software engineer with a wide variety of interests in computer science. 🤓🥸🥳.
 - 👯 I’m looking forward to collaborate on any  software tools that make your life for humans easier.
 - 🤔 I’m looking for a pal who's interested in pair programming in React Native, Ionic, Android or any of the frameworks that I am interested in.
 - 💬 Ask me about React and React Native documents; I can weep all day long about Android fragmentation/lifecycle 😭😁.